#375: You're My Taco R2D2

 I suppose some people are kissing because they realize that life is

 finite out there in the war.
+Sorry.

 I had to scratch up a little part out.
+Anyways, did you know the neighbors are dead?

+Okay, love you lots.
 Hope to hear from you soon.

 Elizabeth.

-Just a ton of Nazi activity today and yesterday, pretty much for like a, you know, a big portion of it.
+Hey, Elizabeth, uh, sorry this is gonna be short.
+Just a ton of Nazi activity today and yesterday, and pretty much for like a, you know, a big portion of it.

-Um, confused by your last letter, letter, don't exactly know what you're referring to.
+Um, Confused by your last letter, don't exactly know what you're referring to.
+Really hard fighting these guys.

 seem pretty pot-committed to the whole thing that they're doing here.

-yep, heard about the neighbor, deployed with him.
+Yep, heard about the neighbor.
+Deployed with him.

-Um, kind of heard it before you did, so not really sure
+Kind of heard it before you did, so not really sure

 how that came around to you.
+Anyway, got it go.

-again, just a lot of Nazi activity.
+Again, just a lot of Nazi activity.

+Dear Derek, sorry I addressed your last letter as Jeffrey.
 I was a little trigger happy on the letter.

+And okay, you're going to play coy.
 I see how it is.

 Did you hear that the Nazis have gained power and are trying to gain control over Eastern Europe?
+Isn't that cuckoo crazy?

 Someone should do something about that.

 Anyways, please let me know of all the cool stuff going on.
+Love you always.

+You addressed it to occupied France.
 So you know where I am and where I'm fighting, you know?

 We're kind of taking.